khushishri123/ChessGame/README.md

 # ChessGame
-I have created a Chess Game in Java that can be played by two players.
+I have created a Chess Game in Java that can be played by two players.This is the demo video of my Chess Game.
 # Output